apssouza22/smart-drone/README.md

 # Smart drone

-This project leverage from Machine learning/Computer vision and Robotics to make a low-cost Drone smarter([Tello](https://m.dji.com/ie/shop/tello-series)).
+Our project aims to redefine the utility of low-cost drones by infusing them with cutting-edge Machine Learning, Computer Vision, and Robotics technologies.
+We are focused on developing a multifunctional drone system capable of complex autonomous tasks, interactive controls, and real-time data processing, all packaged within an economically feasible model. ([Tello](https://m.dji.com/ie/shop/tello-series)).

 <img src="assets/demo.jpg"/>